lpmi-13/current-projects/README.md

 - network peering (VPC or otherwise)
 - setting up an observability pipeline (maybe just ELK though)
 - pentesting known vulnerable applications (WebGOAT, OWASP, etc)
+- pentesting fundamentals like the entirety of Black Hat Python, but in running VMs (possibly gitpod, iximiuz, etc?)
 - simple updates to make an app production-ready (containers, instrumentation, logging, etc)

+## 209) General DevOps skills to find use cases for (and then create micromaterials for)
+- port forwarding (either in simple containers or k8s)
+- attached to a process in a different container (application profiling in k8s)
+- if a pod is stuck in pending state,  how would you troubleshoot?   what might be the problem?  (cluster autoscaler, taints/tolerations)
+- a legacy app is in crashloopback, it takes a long time to startup and it's failing it's health checks / being restarted before it gets a chance to initialize.  what can we do to allow this app to startup correctly?
+- followup: how do you determine if a pod is healthy or not?  what are the three different probes for and when would you use them? (startup, liveness, readiness)
+- use cases for initcontainer

+## 210) Distributed tracing in a microservice architecture (related to #180)
+- set up a bunch of different microservices (auth/logging/billing/users/etc)
+- wire up the logging
+- add in some tracing
+- practice following the traces through the app
+- possibly also simulate some problems that we can find the bottlenecks in (latency + perf profling maybe?)